kddart/dartVarietalID/README.md

 The matching probability reported is the average across all loci.

-**Purity Assessment of Samples Relative to Their Best Match Reference**
+**4 Purity Assessment of Samples Relative to Their Best Match Reference**

 The final step involves evaluating each sample’s genetic ‘purity’ in relation to its best-matched reference variety.
 Three calculations are
 presented:

-1. Absent score: The proportion of alleles over the available marker was set absent from that matched reference profile (A discretised representation of that variety reference), which was also absent from the test sample.
+- **Absent score.** The proportion of alleles over the available marker was set absent from that matched reference profile (A discretised representation of that variety reference), which was also absent from the test sample.
-2. Present score: The proportion of alleles over the available marker set of that matched reference profile (A discretised representation of that variety reference) is also present in the test sample.
+- **Present score.** The proportion of alleles over the available marker set of that matched reference profile (A discretised representation of that variety reference) is also present in the test sample.
-3. Purity Percentage: Absent score as a percentage.
+- **Purity Percentage.** Absent score as a percentage.
 Under the assumption that we have matched the variety, purity is reduced by introducing additional alleles from one or more varieties, thus decreasing the absence score.
 In this case, the presence score would not be affected unless impurity levels were very high, i.e. many varieties were mixed.
 Therefore, the presence score is not used in purity calculation.

 Note: Absent score and present score together could be used as a form of a distance metric.

-### Visualisation Tab
+### **Visualisation Tab**

 Utilising PCA, this tab presents the spatial genetic variation of a sample alongside its closest references.
 These PCA plots are